-11. Are affordable housing units with recorded covenants exempt from the rental increase allowance?
+12. Are affordable housing units with recorded covenants exempt from the rental increase allowance?

 A unit subject to a regulatory agreement (including a recorded covenant) with a governmental agency or an agreement with a third-party entity that restricts occupancy of the unit to low- and moderate-income tenants is exempt from the PRSA.
+For example, a unit that is subject to an affordability covenant under the Low-Income Housing Tax Credit program or Federal HOME program is exempt from the PRSA.

-12. Are rent increases in market rate housing units occupied with tenants holding a housing voucher exempt from the rental increase allowance?
+13. Are rent increases in market rate housing units occupied with tenants holding a housing voucher exempt from the rental increase allowance?